krlk89/sub_dl/README.md

-# sub-dl: Subscene subtitle downloader
+# sub_dl: Subscene subtitle downloader

 This script downloads subtitle files from [Subscene](https://subscene.com).

-## Requirements:
+## Dependencies:
 * [Python 3](https://www.python.org/)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)

 ## Example:
 1. On the first launch your input is needed for generating the configuration file.
+You can later change these preferences by launching the script as ./sub_dl.py -c.
     ```
-    user@home-pc:~/sub-dl$ ./sub-dl.py
+    user@home-pc:~/sub_dl$ ./sub_dl.py
     Type your media directory: /home/user/Downloads
     Type your preferred subtitle language (e.g. English): English
     ```